RounakRajSingh620/30-daysOfProductivity/logs.md

 Today I completed my first "D-App" and completed my DAA record.
 You can check [here](https://github.com/RounakRajSingh620/D-App/commit/177dd776da4edad3b49595a42078824c02bf929c)

 # Day 18
-Today I practiced some python programs and done with consensus concept and revised WEB3 topics
+Today I practiced some python programs and done with consensus concept and revised WEB3 topics.

+# Day 19
+Today I practiced the Dependent programming python paradigm and done with revision of cryptowallets and learnt the types of tokens like ERC20,ERC721...